facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 The interface of the selector is the same, so the component using this selector doesn't need to care if it was backed with synchronous atom state, derived selector state, or asynchronous queries!

 But, since React render functions are synchronous, what will it render before the promise resolves?
 Recoil is designed to work with [React Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) to handle pending data.
-Wrapping your component with a Suspense boundary will catch any descendents that are still pending and render a fallback UI:
+Wrapping your component with a Suspense boundary will catch any descendants that are still pending and render a fallback UI:

 ```jsx
 function MyApp() {